LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 Additionally, we allow for rate heterogeneity among sites.
 We do this by approximating the continuous rate distribution (for each site in the alignment) with a discretized gamma probability distribution (mean = 1), where the number of bins in the discretization `ncat = 4` (normally between 4 and 6).
+We are going to estimate the _shape_ parameter in this analysis.

 As explained in (Yang, 2006), the shape parameter α is inversely related to the extent of rate variation at sites.
 If α > 1, the distribution is bell-shaped, meaning that most sites have intermediate rates around 1, while few sites have either very low or very high rates.